rajarya199/RealTime_Chat_App_With_AI_Chat_Support_MERN_App/README.md

 - Get **AI assistance** for **general** or **coding** queries.
 - View, edit, and run AI-generated code **directly in the browser** using **WebContainer**.
 - run code,view preview , view console ,terminal
-- user can edit and save the uodated code files.
+- user can edit and save the updated code files.
 ---

 ## 🚀 Features